 To learn more about where testing is available, check out this online tool through the Michigan Department of Health and Human Services, that allows you to find a COVID-19 testing site near you.

-To date, the federal government has signed four, major pieces of legislation into law to respond to the coronavirus outbreak:
+To date, the federal government has signed five, major pieces of legislation into law to respond to the coronavirus outbreak:

 (2) Second, the Families First Coronavirus Response Act (H.R.
-6201), which expanded emergency paid sick leave, emergency paid family leave, unemployment assistance, and nutrition assistance; and
+6201), which expanded emergency paid sick leave, emergency paid family leave, unemployment assistance, and nutrition assistance.

 (3) Third, the Coronavirus Aid, Relief, and Economic Security (CARES) Act (H.R.
 748), which provided over $2.2 trillion dollars to address the financial hardship and economic fallout resulting from the coronavirus outbreak.